To support, create and sustain solutions to homelessness in Los Angeles County by providing leadership, advocacy, planning,

 Overview of LAHSA

-and city funds for programs that provide shelter, housing, and services to homeless persons in Los Angeles City and County.
+for programs that provide shelter, housing, and services to people experiencing homelessness.

 Through LAHSA, funding, program design, outcomes assessment, and technical assistance are provided to more than 100 nonprofit partner agencies that assist people experiencing homelessness achieve independence and stability in permanent housing.
 Our partner agencies provide a continuum of programs ranging from outreach, access centers, emergency shelters, safe havens, transitional and permanent housing, and prevention, along with the necessary supportive services designed to provide the tools and skills required to attain a stable housing environment.

 Additionally, LAHSA partners with both the city and county of Los Angeles to integrate services and housing opportunities to ensure wide distribution of service and housing options throughout the Los Angeles Continuum of Care.